Indigenous-Led Data Research Projects: funding recipients 2021 to 2022

 About the projects

-All projects will ultimately work to improve existing data and expand data related to the safety of missing and murdered Indigenous women, girls and 2SLGBTQQIA+ people.
+These projects focus on innovative Indigenous-led approaches to improving existing data and expanding data related to missing and murdered Indigenous women, girls and 2SLGBTQI+ people.
+These projects include initiatives that:

 Alberta